fablabbcn/smartcitizen-docs/docs/hardware/Smart Citizen Kit.md

 ### <span class="led small pink"> </span> SD card mode

 SD Card mode (or offline), can be used if you do not have an internet connection available.
-In this case, the device will record the data on the micro SD card, in [CSV format](/data#csv-format).
+In this case, the device will record the data on the micro [SD-card](/data/SD-card), in [CSV format](/data/SD-card#csv-format).
 You can take a look at this data in a spreadsheet, or upload it to the [Smart Citizen Platform](https://smartcitizen.me/kits) by using the [CSV Upload](/guides/getting started/Uploading SD Card Data/) option, or via the [API](/data/Smart Citizen API#using-the-api).

 | LED color                                 |  Kit status                                                           |
 | :-:                                       | :-:                                                                   |